fabiokerstens/FDIR_PQ9/README.md

 cd C:\...\FDIR_PQ9
 ```

 where the dots are to be replaced with the repository directory.
-Next, run the following commands to deploy the EGSE API:
+Next, run the following commands to deploy the EGSE API from the JAVA target:

 ```
 cd PQ9EGSE